nathanph/ms-thesis/3-background/1-voting/1-voting-systems.md

 Choices
 -------
-A voting system's **choices**, or **options**, are the set of choices that a voting actor can select from, they are the *who* or *what* being decided in a vote.
+A voting system's **choices**, or **options**, are the set of choices that a voting actor can select from; they are the *who* or *what* being decided in a vote.
 The choices available may be determined by primary vote, polling, write-in, or some combination of techniques.

 ### Representative Democracy
-In a **representative democracy**, choices are candidates who are meant to represent their constitutes.
+In a **representative democracy**, choices are candidates who are meant to represent their constituents.
 A **republic** is an example of a representative democracy.

 #### Indirect Election